Rafa to the rescue? Nadal to face Zverev with Spain fate in his hands

 Kukushkin stunned world number 28 Borna Coric in Friday's singles.

-John Isner and Sam Querrey lifted the United States into a 2-0 lead over last year's runners-up Belgium on Friday.
+In Nashville, John Isner and Sam Querrey lifted the United States into a 2-0 lead over last year's runners-up Belgium on Friday as the 32-time champions attempt to reach the semis for the first time in six years.